markymark5127/AiSocialMediaManager/README.md

 * **Context‑Aware Auto‑Replies** – comment and DM responses include FAQ links and ignore spam keywords.
 * **Follow/Unfollow & Engagement Bot** – automatically follow engagers, like follower posts, and unfollow nonfollowers after a set period.
 * **Meme + Video Generator** – turns trending AI meme formats into short captioned videos.
-* **Multi‑Platform Scheduler** – generates AI posts and schedules them three times per day for Twitter, Facebook, Instagram, and TikTok.
+* **Multi‑Platform Scheduler** – generates AI posts for Twitter, Facebook, Instagram, and TikTok when triggered.
 * **Topic & Image Sources** – place text prompts in `topics.txt` and seed images in the `images/` folder.
 One topic and image are selected at random for each post.

 The automation is designed to run on free tiers such as GitHub Actions.